silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/16_Execution_Pipeline/01_Flushable.md

 ### Using with filesystem

-Another example, some temporary files are created in a directory in assets, and are deleted on flush.
-This would be useful in an example like `GD` or `Imagick` generating resampled images, but we want to delete any cached images on flush so they are re-created on demand.
+In the code below, some temporary files are created in a sub-directory _tempfiles of the assets directory, and are deleted on flush.
+This would be useful, for example, when using `GD` or `Imagick` to generate resampled images; we may want to delete any cached images on flush so the reseampled images are re-created on demand.

 	:::php
 	<?php